Frequently Asked Educational Options Questions

 Are Educational Options families eligible for tuition assistance?

 Students who take one or more classes on campus may apply to a third party company for tuition assistance eligibility.
 Tuition assistance applies only for students in grades kindergarten through twelve.
-Families must have their student enrolled in an on-campus classroom at Ontario Christian for individual courses (6-12) or 2 or 3 day options (elementary only).
+Families must have their student enrolled in an on-campus classroom at Ontario Christian for individual courses (6-12) or 3 day options (elementary only).
 Tuition assistance will be based only on the cost of education for enrollment in on-campus classes during the regular school year, thus excluding PSP fees, online courses, and summer classes.
 Applications are considered in the order applications are submitted.
 Visit our tuition page for more details.

 What are the rules for when the student is on campus?